Transmind/KK-Django-Project/README.md

 8. Push the app to Platform.sh to make it live on internet, have fun with friends!

    Please refer to chapter #20 of the book for detailed instructions of pushing project onto platform.sh platform.

+9. To manage or clean up users, topics, or entries, run the python manage.py createsuperuser command to create an administrator account.
+Once created, you can log in to the Django admin interface at http://localhost:8000/admin.